- Learning Centre

 - As part of your profile, you also choose specific tags to better describe the perspectives you can offer (personal attributes, discussion topics, geographical area).

 - Mentees can book meetings with their preferred mentors on a first come, first served basis.
 They do this by going to the Mentor Express website and simply clicking on the meeting dates listed on mentors’ profiles.

 - Mentors can see who booked their sessions by logging in and viewing their “My Sessions” page.

 - There are no assignments, tasks or deadlines.
 Conversations and topics are driven by the mentees.

-If you have practised for at least five years, have never been disbarred from the practice of law in any province or other jurisdiction, and have no formal disciplinary complaints pending, you can serve as a mentor in Mentor Express.
+If you have practised for at least five years and have never been suspended, disbarred from the practice of law or resigned in the face of discipline, by any law society or bar association in any jurisdiction, and have no formal disciplinary complaints pending, you can serve as a mentor in Mentor Express.